bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is session storage in html5?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 The **sessionStorage** object is equal to the localStorage object, except that it stores the data for only one session.
 The data is deleted when the user closes the specific browser tab.

-**Example:**
+<h4>Example:</h4>

 ```js
 // Save data to sessionStorage